 Manage attribute rules

 Once attribute rules are established on datasets in the geodatabase, there are several ways to review and manage the rules.
-The Attribute Rules view can be used to display properties, make changes to existing attribute rules, and create rules.
-Geoprocessing tools in the Attribute Rules toolset are also available to administer attribute rules for a dataset or to script certain tasks.
+You can use the Attribute Rules view to display properties, make changes to existing attribute rules, and create rules.
+You can also use geoprocessing tools in the Attribute Rules toolset to administer attribute rules for a dataset or to script certain tasks.

 Evaluate attribute rules and manage error features

-Attribute rules can be evaluated for a dataset during an edit operation or at a user-specified time on existing data.
+You can evaluate attribute rules for a dataset during an edit operation or at a user-specified time on existing data.
 Depending on the rule type and properties, the attribute rule evaluation will occur at different times:

 - Immediate evaluation